Child Safety Seats

 Seating Larger Children

-If a child is too large to fit into a child safety seat, but too small to safely fit into the standard seat belts, use a booster seat appropriate for the child’s age and size.
+If a child is too large to fit into a child safety seat, but too small to safely use the standard seat belts, use a booster seat appropriate for the child’s age and size.
 Carefully follow the manufacturer’s instructions to secure the booster seat.

 Installing Child Safety Seats